Antheya II - Princess Yachts Motor Yacht

 Motor Yacht

-Antheya II is a custom motor yacht launched in 2011 by Princess Yachts, in the United Kingdom.
+Antheya II is a custom motor yacht launched in 2015 by Princess Yachts in Plymouth, United Kingdom.

 Since the launch of the first 31-footer in 1965, Princess Yachts have been quietly rewriting the rules of luxury cruising.
 From our legendary Flybridge range and thrilling V-Class sports yachts, to our long-range Motor Yachts and ground-breaking M-Class superyachts.
 All are unmistakeably Princess.